 Transfer of liability: regulations 72/81 and SA: regulation 72(5) condition B direction

-Where a direction is made it enables the Revenue to recover an under-deduction of tax from the employee where the employer’s failure appears to be wilful, and the employee was aware of the situation.
+Where a direction is made it enables the Revenue to recover an under-deduction of tax from the employee where the employer’s failure appears to be wilful and the employee was aware of the situation.

-- The date of payment, or
+- the date of payment, or

-- The date immediately preceding that on which Section 86 interest becomes chargeableWhere the PDU takes the view that the employee received his earnings knowing that the failure was wilful, a Regulation 72(5) condition B direction may be considered if recovery cannot be effected from the employer.
+Where the PAYE Directions Team takes the view that the employee received his earnings knowing that the failure was wilful, a Regulation 72(5) condition B direction may be authorised if recovery cannot be effected from the employer.

-- The employee
+- the employee

-- Any acting agentWhen a Regulation 72(5) condition B direction is made, any credit given in the calculation of liability for the individual taxpayer must be restricted to the tax actually suffered by the employee, or any amount specified by the PDU as being paid by the employer.
+When a Regulation 72(5) condition B direction is made, any credit given in the calculation of liability for the individual taxpayer must be restricted to the tax actually suffered by the employee, or any amount specified by the PAYE Directions Team as being paid by the employer.

 Practical use of Regulation 72(5) condition B

-- In practice Regulation 72(5) condition B is mainly used in Director cases and where there is little or no prospect of recovering the tax from the company.
-Prospects of recovery are considered poor where, for example, the company is insolvent or has ceased trading for whatever reasonIf the company is still in existence and still trading, Regulation 72(5) condition B is not usually considered.
+In practice Regulation 72(5) condition B is mainly used in Director cases and where there is little or no prospect of recovering the tax from the company.
+Prospects of recovery are considered poor where, for example, the company is insolvent or has ceased trading for whatever reason.